radiantone/entangle/README.md

 In many parallel data computations the arrival or readiness of some data might lag behind other data, perhaps coming from longer computations or farther away.
 True dataflow models allow the computation to proceed on a parallel path *as far as it can go* with the currently available data.
-This means dependent operations are not held up by control flow execution order in same cases and the overall computation is optimized.
+This means dependent operations are not held up by control flow execution order in some cases and the overall computation is optimized.

 ### Dataflows vs Workflows